 “Nothing is more delicious than a good red wine and the right chocolate shared amid the beauty of the North Olympic Peninsula,” says Association President Vicki Corson.
 “Participants who visit all nine of our wineries will be entered into a drawing for an elegant wine themed gift basket.”
 The Olympic Peninsula Wineries are pleased to welcome Marrowstone Vineyards to our group.
 Wine tastings at Marrowstone Vineryards will be included with your Red Wine & Chocolate Tour tickets.

 Tickets may be purchased at participating wineries during the event, on a first come basis.
 The $30 ticket and glass package entitles you to a special commemorative wine glass, complimentary wine tasting at all nine OPW Wineries and delectable samples of chocolate at each winery during the Red Wine & Chocolate Weekends.
-New this year is the option of a $20 ticket.
-The $20 ticket includes tasting fees at four of the OPW wineries, special commemorative wine glass, and delectable samples of chocolate at each winery during the Red Wine & Chocolate Weekends.
-Four winery tickets are available online for $20.
 This event does not take place at one location.
 You travel from winery to winery, visiting the ones you are interested in exploring.
 Tickets are not required to attend this event.
 A $5.00 wine tasting fee will be charged at each winery for non-ticketed visitors.
 You must be 21 or over to purchase tickets and/or participate in wine tasting.
 All ticket sales are non-refundable.

 The Olympic Peninsula Wineries encourage responsible wine touring and recommend that you have a designated driver in your group.
 Designated Drivers are invited to enjoy chocolate samples at each winery.

 Following is a rundown of the sensory experience that awaits tour goers this year (2014).